salsa-rs/salsa/book/src/cycles.md

 ## Ensuring convergence

 Fixed-point iteration is a powerful tool, but is also easy to misuse, potentially resulting in infinite iteration.
 To avoid this, ensure that all queries participating in fixpoint iteration are deterministic and monotone.

+To guarantee convergence, you can leverage the `last_provisional_value` (3rd parameter) received by `cycle_fn`.
+When the `cycle_fn` recalculates a value, you can implement a strategy that references the last provisional value to "join" values ​​or "widen" it and return a fallback value.
+This ensures monotonicity of the calculation and suppresses infinite oscillation of values ​​between cycles.

+Also, in fixed-point iteration, it is advantageous to be able to identify which cycle head seeded a value.
+By embedding a `salsa::Id` (2nd parameter) in the initial value as a "cycle marker", the recovery function can detect self-originated recursion.

 ## Calling Salsa queries from within `cycle_fn` or `cycle_initial`